bruceravel/demeter/documentation/Athena/hephaestus.rst

    :align: center

-   A filter plot showing why manganese is a good choice for an iron absorber – it passes the fluorescence, which is below the Mn K edge, but preferentially absorbes the elastically scattered radiation.
+   A filter plot showing why manganese is a good choice for an iron absorber |nd| it passes the fluorescence, which is below the Mn K edge, but preferentially absorbes the elastically scattered radiation.